 I believe that most organisations know where the issues like for them, and have some great ideas about how to change.
 But it can be really difficult to see that from inside, when you are buried in it all day every day.

 Through Equasense, I provide that independent external viewpoint, and voice, where needed.
-Analysis and recommendations will be tailored to your sector and your organisation – I can do this because of my research and analysis expertise and experience.
+Analysis, training and recommendations will be tailored to your sector and your organisation – I can do this because of my research and analysis expertise and experience.
 I will help you see what’s in front of you and plan a way through.

 I wanted to send our thanks, on behalf of Patrick and the rest of the team, for joining us last week.
 We’ve had great feedback on your talk, it was also evident that you made an impression throughout the rest of the event as there was some considered reflection on points you had made during the exercises.
 The event has also given us some great first steps to take forward.